 - Experiences with remote work

-- Process and communications that employees need
+- Processes and communications your teams need

-- Individual preferences for return to work
+- Individual preferences for returning to the office

-3. Adopt flexible work options for good
+2. Adopt flexible work options for good

 To survive the pandemic, organizations had to adopt flexible work options.
-Even leaders who place great value on “facetime” realized that successful work practices do not require people to be onsite.
+Even leaders who place great value on “facetime” realized that many successful work practices do not require people to be on-site.
 Some industries, roles, or operations may not be able to adopt a fully remote model, but don’t let that stop you from considering creative, flexible work options.

-“Ultimately, our goal is to achieve the best of both worlds—recapturing the creativity, connections, collaboration and relationship building of working together in person, while also retaining the flexibility and progress we have made together in this virtual world,” said their CEO in Amex Flex—Our New Way Of Working.
+“Ultimately, our goal is to achieve the best of both worlds—recapturing the creativity, connections, collaboration, and relationship building of working together in person, while also retaining the flexibility and progress we have made together in this virtual world,” said their CEO in Amex Flex—Our New Way Of Working.

-Devjani Mishra of Littler told HR Executive that existing employees will be raising requests for flexible work options, and job applicants will be asking about the same during the interview process.
+Devjani Mishra of Littler told HR Executive that existing employees will be raising requests for flexible work options, and job applicants will ask about the same during the interview process.
 Rey Ramirez, co-founder of Thrive HR Consulting, estimates that companies miss out on 50 to 70 percent of candidates when they don’t offer flexible work options.

-“A whopping 76 percent of employees say they want their company to make work permanently flexible, for example when it comes to things like schedule or location,” according to The Great Work/Life Divide report.
+“A whopping 76 percent of employees say they want their company to make work permanently flexible, for example, when it comes to things like schedule or location,” according to The Great Work/Life Divide report.

 As the BBC reports, there’s no one right answer for what flexible work looks like.
 What works for one company may not work for another.
-Business needs for the return to working onsite will vary depending on sector, size, and structure.
+Business needs for the return to working on-site will vary depending on sector, size, and structure.
 What’s essential is that each organization tries to think creatively about how to make work more flexible.
 Recent conversations about mental health, work-life balance, and burnout only emphasize the need for a new way of working.

-4. Continue your use of technology
+3. Continue your use of technology